SmartDataAnalytics/BioKEEN/README.rst

 Summarize the results of all experiments
 ****************************************
-To summarize the results of all experiments and run following command:
+To summarize the results of all experiments, run following command:

 .. code-block:: sh